aadedolapo/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-A work containing tasks I worked on whilst leaning more about Data Strcutures and Algorithm using C# Programming lanaguage.
+A work containing tasks I worked on whilst learning more about Data Structures and Algorithms using C# Programming language